 It is understood, however, that House Officers are not normally required or expected to function as clerks, messengers, transporters or custodians.
 However, House Officers may occasionally be required to perform these functions when no other employees responsible for these services are available.

 In no event shall a House Officer be required to perform such functions on a regular and recurring basis for substantial periods of time.
-The question of whether an individual House Officer is being required to function to this extent as a clerk, messenger, transporter or custodian may be the proper subject of the Complaint, Grievance, and Arbitration Procedure.
+The question of whether an individual House Officer is being required to function to this extent as a clerk, messenger, transporter or custodian may be the proper subject of the Grievance and Arbitration Procedure.

 In addition and when a House Officer is required or decides, on the basis of direct assignment or in the exercise of professional judgment and in the best interest of good patient care, to perform the principal duties of hospital-related job classifications, whether professional or non-professional, but the House Officer believes the task should be performed by another category of personnel because the time involved in the performance of the task prevents the House Officer from delivering other important medical care on a timely basis, the following procedure should be utilized by the House Officer.

-Following completion of the task, immediately contact the House Officer's Program Director, or designee, who will make a decision on the appropriateness of the direct assignment or the House Officer's exercise of professional judgment, or, at the option of the House Officer, make contact with the HOA administrator and they will contract the Administrative Liaison for the University.
+Following completion of the task, immediately contact the House Officer's Program Director, or designee, who will make a decision on the appropriateness of the direct assignment or the House Officer's exercise of professional judgment, or, at the option of the House Officer, make contact with the HOA administrator and they will contact the Administrative Liaison for the University.
 Prior to contacting the Administrative Liaison, either the House Officer or the HOA will fill out the House Office Improper Work Duty Assignment Claim (attached as Appendix A).
 The Administrative Liaison will promptly investigate the situation and respond in writing to the House Officer and the Association.
 A copy of the response will be forwarded to the House Officer's Program Director.
 If the issue is determined to involve administration of the contract, then the Contract Administrator for the University will be notified and will investigate accordingly.

-The Employer will continue to provide for the safety of employees during the periods of employment.
-In the event that an employee or the Association has a grievance concerning this provision, the grievance procedure should be utilized as soon as possible.
+The Employer will continue to provide for the safety of Employees during the periods of employment.
+In the event that an Employee or the Association has a grievance concerning this provision, the grievance procedure should be utilized as soon as possible.